simon816/pass-rotate/CONTRIBUTING.md

 | document | Value is a list of element specifications.
 Response is interpreted as an HTML document match succeeds if all elements are found |
 | json | Value is a nested structure representing the expected JSON values.
 Response is interpreted as JSON data |
 | variable_exists | Value is a `Formatted` string.
 Match succeeds if the string after formatting is non-empty |

+#### Environment

+The execution of a provider YAML maintains state in an environment object.
+The environment holds 4 states:

+- All variables - this includes options passed by the user.
+- The current `requests` session.
+This holds HTTP session data (cookies).
+- Most recent form matched by `match_form`
+- The result of the most recent HTTP request.
+    This result object holds both the response headers and body.
+    `MatchSpec` uses this to match against.

+Be aware that issuing an HTTP request will replace the stored response, so save any data in variables if needed later.

+The environment persists for the entire execution of the service provider - variables captured in the prepare section can be used in the execute section.

 ### Python service provider implementation